liepinteam/nodetpl-plus-cli/README.md

 ### Detailed documentation

-  Go to the official site: <http://www.nodetpl.com/nodetpl-es>
+  Go to the official site: <http://www.nodetpl.com/nodetpl-plus>

 ## Questions?

-If you have any questions, please feel free to ask through [New Issue](https://github.com/pillys/nodetpl-es-cli/issues/new).
+If you have any questions, please feel free to ask through [New Issue](https://github.com/pillys/nodetpl-plus-cli/issues/new).

 ### License

-  nodetpl-es-cli is available under the terms of the [MIT](LICENSE) License.
+  nodetpl-plus-cli is available under the terms of the [MIT](LICENSE) License.